barrachi/qtarmsim/INSTALL.rst

 To install QtARMSim, ARMSim, and their dependencies on Windows, please follow the next steps:

-1. Download and install a Python 3.4 version (**not a 3.5 version**, as Python 3.5, at least 3.5.1rc1, does not install the ``pip`` command and is not yet supported by PySide for Windows) from the `Python download page for windows
+1. Download and install a 32 bits Python 3.4 version from the `Python download page for windows
    <https://www.python.org/downloads/windows/>`_.
 During the
-   installation process, you must say yest to '``Add python.exe to Path``'.
+   installation process, you must say yest to '``Add python.exe to Path``'. **Be sure that you do NOT install**:

+   - A Python 3.5 version, as Python 3.5, at least 3.5.1rc1, does
+     not install the ``pip`` command and PySide does not provide binaries for Python 3.5 yet.
+   - A 64 bits Python, because PySide does not provide Windows binaries for 64bits Python yet.

 2. Download and install Ruby from `Ruby Installer for Windows page
    <http://rubyinstaller.org/>`_.
 During the installation process,